MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 Particularly it's about the *I*ndependantly part of his name.

 William shares much of his DNA with an older, larger server creatively named _Server_.
-There was probably a time when Server Had a resonable set of responsibilities.
+There was probably a time when Server Had a reasonable set of responsibilities.
 Something like this:

 <img src="https://images-na.ssl-images-amazon.com/images/I/81Zi3MsS2cL._SL1500_.jpg" width=300 />

 But as the business grew, so did Server and now it's more like this: